School Science Lessons

 Phytophthora are not called fungi, because they have cellulose cell walls, whereas fungi have chitin cell walls.

-Phytophthora infestans, causes potato (late) bligh, the Great Famine of Ireland
+Phytophthora infestans, causes potato (late) blight, in the Great Famine of Ireland

 9.7.0 Kingdom Protista, protists